The Musée de la Chasse et de la Nature in Paris: an exploration of the human-animal relationship

 The Musée de la Chasse et de la Nature was founded in Paris in 1964 by François and Jacqueline Sommer, both passionate about hunting and nature.
 The museum's mission is to question man's place in nature, and to encourage reflection on hunting, biodiversity and the coexistence of man and animal.
-The museum is housed in two private mansions, theHôtel de Guénégaud and theHôtel de Mongelas, dating from the 17th and 18th centuries respectively, and features richly decorated rooms, ornate ceilings and secret gardens.
+It is housed in two mansions, theHôtel de Guénégaud and theHôtel de Mongelas, dating from the 17th and 18th centuries respectively, and features richly decorated rooms, ornate ceilings and secret gardens.
 It is in this historic setting that we are invited to immerse ourselves in the museum's collections.

-In addition to its permanent collections, the Musée de la Chasse et de la Nature regularly stages temporary exhibitions on a variety of themes relating to hunting, nature and conservation.
+In addition to its permanent collections, the Musée de la Chasse et de la Nature regularly presents temporary exhibitions on a variety of themes relating to hunting, nature and conservation.
 These exhibitions invite in-depth reflection on contemporary issues relating to biodiversity, environmental protection and the relationship between man and animal.
 The museum also organizes a rich and varied cultural program, including lectures, workshops, meetings with artists, concerts and film screenings.
 These events aim to broaden visitors' horizons and encourage discussion around these essential themes.

-Access: The Musée de la Chasse et de la Nature is easily accessible by public transport.
+• Access: The Musée de la Chasse et de la Nature is easily accessible by public transport.
 You can take metro line 1 (Saint-Paul station) or metro line 8 (Chemin Vert station).

 The Musée de la Chasse closed its doors in 2019 to carry out expansion work.
 It also took the opportunity to enrich its collections and review its scenography, in order to question the relationship of Man to living things.
 Reopening planned for spring 2021.
 [Read more]